peterhebert/vagrant-php-wp-drupal/README.md

 * PHP5 with sensible configuration for Drupal and WordPress requirements

 ### Optional components
-These components have been split into separate scripts, each is commented out by default.
+These components have been split into separate scripts.
 Enable the ones you want by removing the # at the beginning of the line.

 * git
 * Drush
 * Composer
 * node.js
+* Grunt
 * LESS
 * Ruby (via RVM)
 * Sass

+#### Notes

+* **git** - remember to set your name and email in the variables at the top of the home/scripts/git.sh script.
 ### Virtual Host config
 Apache virtual host configuration has been provided in the following optional scripts.